mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

   |Mobile multimedia|WAP, WML, etc.|

 - Advances in human-computer interaction technology
-  - In order to use a computer to handle various information, the computer must be easy and convenient to use
+  - In order to use a computer to handle various information, the computer must be easy and convenient to use.
-  - Technology related to human-computer interaction is needed to make computers more convenient and easy to use
+  - Technology related to human-computer interaction is needed to make computers more convenient and easy to use.
   - Today's Computers
-    - Provides various user-friendly interfaces
+    - Provides various user-friendly interfaces.
 <br />
 - Human Computer Interaction (HCI) technology
-  - Multimedia data is diverse and has a large capacity, so it is not easy for general users to search for information
+  - Multimedia data is diverse and has a large capacity, so it is not easy for general users to search for information.
-  - HCI technology aims to improve the interaction between humans and computers easily and conveniently by enabling interactive manipulation of multimedia data input, processing, and control
+  - HCI technology aims to improve the interaction between humans and computers easily and conveniently by enabling interactive manipulation of multimedia data input, processing, and control.
     - Graphical User Interface (GUI) technology
       - Interface with graphics technology to provide user convenience
-      - Supports better user interaction using GUI technology
+      - Supports better user interaction using GUI technology.
     - Voice recognition technology, gesture recognition technology, etc.
 <br />
 - Advances in information and communication technology
-  - Generating multimedia data requires a lot of money and time
+  - Generating multimedia data requires a lot of money and time.
-  - Therefore, sharing multimedia information is very important in terms of efficiency and economics
+  - Therefore, sharing multimedia information is very important in terms of efficiency and economics.
-    - There are limits to storing and sharing multimedia data using storage media
+    - There are limits to storing and sharing multimedia data using storage media.
-    - Therefore, the development of information and communication networks for data transmission is essential for multimedia utilization
+    - Therefore, the development of information and communication networks for data transmission is essential for multimedia utilization.
-  - Most areas of multimedia use take place in the internet environment
+  - Most areas of multimedia use take place in the internet environment.
     - Interactive internet shopping, online games, video on demand, video conferencing, telemedicine, virtual university, etc.
-  - Ultimately, the development of information and communication networks is essential for the use of multimedia
+  - Ultimately, the development of information and communication networks is essential for the use of multimedia.
-    - In particular, the establishment of a high-speed information and communication network is very important
+    - In particular, the establishment of a high-speed information and communication network is very important.

 <br />
 ### Characteristics of multimedia

-- ① Digitalization of information: Multimedia data needs to be digitized for use on computers
+- ① Digitalization of information: Multimedia data needs to be digitized for use on computers.
-- ② Integration of information: Use integrated multimedia data to effectively convey information
+- ② Integration of information: Use integrated multimedia data to effectively convey information.
-- ③ Interaction of information: Organize data in the desired form to suit individual user needs
+- ③ Interaction of information: Organize data in the desired form to suit individual user needs.
-- ④ Sharing of information: The Internet eliminates the monopoly on information and creates an open, interconnected form of knowledge
+- ④ Sharing of information: The Internet eliminates the monopoly on information and creates an open, interconnected form of knowledge.

 #### Digitalization of information

-- In order for multimedia to be processed on computers, the information must be digitized
+- In order for multimedia to be processed on computers, the information must be digitized.
 <br />
 - Digitization
-  - Converting analog signals such as images or sounds into digital form for use as input to a computer
+  - Converting analog signals such as images or sounds into digital form for use as input to a computer.
 <br />
 - Advantages of digitalization
-  - Easier to process and edit data than when it exists as analog data
+  - Easier to process and edit data than when it exists as analog data.
-  - Prevent data quality deterioration due to data transmission or output
+  - Prevent data quality deterioration due to data transmission or output.
-  - Because it exists as digital data, random access is possible, making it easy to search for desired data
+  - Because it exists as digital data, random access is possible, making it easy to search for desired data.

 #### Integration of information

 - The ability to deliver dynamic information by integrating various types of media
-  - In the past, text, images, sounds, and videos were only available on each dedicated device
+  - In the past, text, images, sounds, and videos were only available on each dedicated device.
-  - Recently, thanks to multimedia data information processing technology, various types of information can be stored and manipulated simultaneously through a single software or device
+  - Recently, thanks to multimedia data information processing technology, various types of information can be stored and manipulated simultaneously through a single software or device.
-  - Therefore, it is possible to deliver information to users much more effectively by integrating a wide range of multimedia data such as graphics, audio, video, and text
+  - Therefore, it is possible to deliver information to users much more effectively by integrating a wide range of multimedia data such as graphics, audio, video, and text.

 #### Interaction of information